bleucitron/unocha-js-aptitude-test/README.md

 ## Overview

-This is a general test for proficiency in Node and React, to help us determine if your application is suitable within our team as a Backend, Frontend or Full Stack developer.
+This is a general test for proficiency in Node and React, to help us determine if your application is suitable for our team.

 Please read the following instructions carefully.